BestReviews is reader-supported and may earn an affiliate commission. Details

 As noted in the previous section, if you choose a charcoal or wood smoker, the dampers control the temperature.
 In every other situation, there will be a dial or buttons, like you have on an oven.
 This gives the convenience of set-and-forget — you can set the temperature and feel fairly confident the smoker will cook as intended.

 Maintaining a consistent temperature is essential to getting the best results when cooking in nearly any situation.
 If the recipe calls for cooking at 225 degrees for four hours, but poor insulation and leaky joints and seals drop the temperature to less than 200 degrees, you might not get your meat to a safe internal temperature.

 You want a model that is well-built and has no leaks.
 If your smoker isn't the best in this area, or you are cooking outside in the winter, consider an insulation blanket for your grill, as this will help maintain consistent temperatures, even in frigid weather.

 A smoker’s cooking surface area determines how much meat you can smoke at once.
 If you plan to smoke for a crowd, an offset or box smoker is usually the best choice.

 Vertical smokers and Kamado grills have additional racks to increase the cooking area, but they can be hard to access.

 The size that’s best for you also depends on what type of meat you want to cook.
-A turkey or a long rack of ribs require a larger smoker, for example.
+A turkey or long rack of ribs requires a larger smoker, for example.

-In the $300 to $400 range, the smokers get larger and the metal gets thicker, which means the insulation improves.
+In the $300 to $500 range, the smokers get larger, and the metal gets thicker, which means the insulation improves.
 If you’re looking to cook for a crowd, start looking at this price point.

 A. A simple drum smoker is a good place to start.
-They are small, easy to use, and affordably priced.
-Another option is a basic horizontal water smoker with digital controls.
-They are easy to use, don’t take up a lot of space, and you don’t have to sit around feeding in charcoal or wood chips while the smoker works.
+They are small, easy to use and affordably priced.
+Another option is a basic horizontal smoker with digital controls.
+They are easy to use and don’t take up a lot of space, and you don’t have to sit around feeding it charcoal or wood chips while the smoker works.